openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 #### Deploy a sample application with OpenEBS storage

-- Use OpenEBS as persistent storage for a percona deployment by selecting the openebs-percona storageclass in the persistent volume claim.
+- Use OpenEBS as persistent storage for a Percona deployment by selecting the openebs-Percona storageclass in the persistent volume claim.

-Apply this percona deployment yaml.
+Apply this Percona deployment yaml.

 ```
 cd demo/percona